February 16, 2024

 Nobody wants to be in a stagnant job where they don’t feel like there is a path for growth.
 Some entry-level jobs in our industry may have limited growth, but there are things you can do to provide challenging and stimulating work.
 Look for an individual’s passions and try to tap into those areas.
 Find out what they enjoy and focus their energy on those things.
 If you have someone who loves photography, recruit them to help you with some marketing efforts and have them capture some great photos.
 If you have someone on your staff who loves social media, help guide them into social media for business and get their help with your social media marketing efforts.

 • Certifications – Offer various levels of certification on tasks.
 Create basic and advanced certifications.
 These could be skills like attraction operations, money handling, POS operation, floor management, etc. Create a written and practical test for each certification level.
 Employees with basic certifications could earn a certificate and be “certified” to operate or work in that area.
 Advanced or master certification would get them something special, like a unique pin or something to collect.
-This gamifies the job skills for team members, who like earning recognition and gives them something to work towards.
+This gamifies the job skills for team members, who like earning recognition, and gives them something to work towards.

 • Tuition – Consider offering tuition assistance for continuing education classes.